PaulKjer/GettingAndCleaningDataProject/README.md

 	is the only desired output.

 ####  	Packages
-This script uses the melt and dcast functions from the reshape2 package.
+This script uses the melt and decast functions from the reshape2 package.
 This script will install the package reshape2 if it is not already installed.

 ####	Input Data